Internet-Draft | Designing APIs with REST API Linked Data | October 2024 |

 To minimize context information, a common practice is to name JSON Schema properties after the corresponding RDF predicates.¶

-As we can see from the above schema, this can lead to inheriting
+As we can see from the above schema,

 non uniform naming conventions from the RDF vocabulary: